 2013 to 2018 - HFHWR started working on its largest development to date on Kehl Street in Kitchener.
 This development will house up to 50 families meaning more families in your community will achieve homeownership!

-2017 - We're celebrating 20 years of golf!
-Yes, this is our 20th anniversary golf tournament, and this is our largest fundraiser!
-This fun and fantastic event supports a large portion of our build program.
+2017 - We celebrated 20 years of golf and raised $103,000!
 Our past exists because community members like you support us in so many ways, like attending and sponsoring our events.
 And with this many houses under our belt, you could say we've built quite a legacy.
 Golf with us; help us continue to build our legacy!